How are rebase token protocols taxed?

 OlympusDAO is the pioneer of this new approach to liquidity in DeFi protocols, with many forks coming out daily, offering high rewards for early investors.

 With rebase token protocols, you can stake the platform’s native token and earn gigantic APYs while receiving rewards roughly every 8 hours.
 So, do you have to pay taxes on each reward?
-Let’s explore how bonding and receiving crypto from staking on rebase protocols are taxed.
+Let’s

 What are rebase token protocols?